Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Clean and declutter so the home looks fresh and bright

 Buyers love to see available space, especially in photos.
 Roseman used a professional photographer to shoot photos, video, and a 3-D Matterport image of the layout of the Portland home, offered at $379,000.
-A buyer wrote an offer with a substantial down payment within two days.
+Within two days, a buyer wrote an offer with a substantial down payment.

 With a pending move, you’re packing and purging anyway, so here’s where the sweat equity pays off.
-If you need a hand, you can hire a pro to clean your home for a flat rate of about $200 to $400, or $25 to $50 per hour.
+If you need a hand, hire a pro to deep clean your home before putting it on the market.
+For a 1,500-square-foot home, expect to pay between $180 and $375, according to Angi.

-Enlist a junk removal service through a site such as Houzz to take away the trash and old furniture, or call a charity such as the Salvation Army or Habitat for Humanity to pick up anything you’d like to donate.
+Enlist a junk removal service to take away the trash and old furniture, or call a charity such as the Salvation Army or Habitat for Humanity to pick up anything you’d like to donate.

 Ramp up the curb appeal

-Your home’s curb appeal makes a stunning first impression, enticing buyers before they even cross the threshold (and implying that you maintain your home well).
-In fact, a 2021 survey of HomeLight’s top agents found that on average, buyers will pay 7% more for a house with great curb appeal compared to one with a neglected exterior.
+Your home’s curb appeal makes a stunning first impression, enticing buyers before they even cross the threshold (implying that you maintain your house well).
+A National Association of Realtors (NAR) report found that 92% of realtors advise sellers to focus on curb appeal when preparing to list their homes.

-“Usually buyers will go do a drive-by first,” Carey Lambert, a top real estate agent with more than 20 years of experience in the Greater New Orleans area.
+“Usually buyers will go do a drive-by first,” Carey Lambert, a top real estate agent with 27 years of experience in the Greater New Orleans area.
 “The home has to look great from the outside.”

 Address any mechanical issues ASAP

-A pre-listing inspection before you list your home will flag any issues that could pose a health or safety risk, or that could stall negotiations between getting a contract and closing.
+A pre-listing inspection before you promote your home will flag any issues that could pose a health or safety risk or stall negotiations between getting a contract and closing.

 While you’ll have to disclose the results to buyers, you also handle an easy fix before hitting the market, such as servicing the air conditioning and heating systems.
 For anything that might give buyers pause, such as an aging roof or appliances, talk with your agent about offering a home warranty or adjusting the list price.